jhnnsrs/bergeb/README.md

 Each Datapoint provides a typesafe schema.
 Arnheim Elements provides you with an implemtation of that schema.

+## Provide a Template for a Node

+Documentation neccesary

 ### Testing and Documentation